 In March 2007, we entered into an agreement to acquire a portfolio of subprime mortgage loans ("Subprime Portfolio II") with up to \$1.7 billion of unpaid principal balance.
 In July 2007, Newcastle Mortgage Securities Trust 2007-1 ("Securitization Trust 2007") closed on a securitization of Subprime Portfolio II.
 As a result of the repurchase of delinquent loans by the seller, as well as borrower repayments, the unpaid principal balance of the portfolio upon securitization was \$1.1 billion.
 We do not consolidate Securitization Trust 2007.
 We sold Subprime Portfolio II to Securitization Trust 2007, which issued \$1.0 billion of notes with a stated maturity of April 2037.
 We, as holder of the equity of Securitization Trust 2007, have the option to redeem the notes once the aggregate principal balance of Subprime Portfolio II is equal to or less than 10% of such balance at the date of the transfer.
 The transaction between us and Securitization Trust 2007 qualified as a sale for accounting purposes.
 However, 10% of the loans which are subject to a call option by us were not treated as being sold.
-Following the securitization, we held the following interests in Subprime Portfolio II: (i) the equity of Securitization Trust 2007, (ii) the retained notes, and (iii) subprime mortgage loans subject to call option and related financing in the amount of 100% of such loans.
+Following the securitization, we held the following interests in Subprime Portfolio II: (i) the equity of Securitization Trust 2007, (ii) the retained notes, and (iii) subprime mortgage loans subject to call option and related financing in the amount of 100% of such loans (we note that this interest is non-economic if we do not exercise the option, meaning that it has no impact on us).